 - Check to see if the debits and credits balance.
 If they do not balance you may wish to investigate the reasons for the discrepancies before making any adjustments.

-- Once you have identified the reason for any discrepancies, corrections should be made by entering manual journals - ensuring that the landed cost reference is entered as the Invoice Ref on the journal.
+- Once you have identified the reason for any discrepancies, corrections should be made by entering manual journals - ensuring that the landed cost reference is entered as the invoice reference on the journal.

 - Once you are happy that the accounting balances, return to the landed costs report and mark the landed cost as reconciled.